Sauna Calories Calculator: How Many Calories Do You Burn in a Sauna?

 Be patient & consistent, and listen to your body.

-How many calories does 30 minutes in a sauna burn?
+How many calories do you burn in a 15-minute sauna?

-Do infrared saunas burn more calories compared to traditional saunas?
+Do infrared saunas burn more calories than traditional saunas?

 Conclusion